-Collective bargaining has been moving very slowly since it commenced in the fall of 2018.
+Bargaining has been moving very slowly since it commenced in Fall 2018.
 A comprehensive exchange of language has occurred but little progress has been made in addressing myriad differences between the union and management.
 We are hopeful that the employer will agree to a series of additional bargaining dates but as of the end of March we only have one scheduled date for bargaining.

 Your bargaining committee has approached negotiations with a vision and proposed solutions to common workplace issues that are in the best interest of our members and the business.
 In our key roles as professionals in supervision, engineering, finance and IT, we understand the needs of the business and know what’s required to ensure that we produce clean, safe, and affordable electricity well in to the future.

 Our members have maintained and passed on the expertise to safely and efficiently operate the facility since the opening of the plant in the 1970s.
 It’s imperative that our members play central roles in transferring that core knowledge as we continue to 2055 and beyond.
 However, we are finding that contracting out is eroding our 40-year knowledge base that needs to be valued and maintained to ensure the safe and efficient operation of the plant.
 This knowledge base cannot be found in contractors outside of the workplace.
 It is essential that the knowledge base is transferred to employees who are rooted in the community with their families.